 Generally, the top signs of PTSD can emerge as early as three months after the major causing event.
 However, in rare cases, it can take as long as a year to show up.
 PTSD is a mental health state that’s triggered by a terrifying event.
-Sometimes, it can happen to those who witnessed a horrifying event or experienced it themselves.
-The signs may include flashbacks, nightmares, and severe anxiety, as well as uncontrollable thoughts about the event.
+The signs may come in the form of anxiety, nightmares, flashbacks and recurring thoughts about the event.

 PTSD can manifest itself in various ways; however, we will highlight some of the top signs of PTSD and how to spot the signs of PTSD.
 Before we continue, let’s take a look at the definition of PTSD.